rafyte/How-To-Gains/README.md

 Strength is strength.
 Cardio is cardio.
 Don’t mix, keep them separate.

 ### You need a good training routine, and good diet, and lots of rest
-Training is where you damage the muscle fibers.
+Training is when you damage the muscle fibers.
 This causes the body to rebuild the muscle fibers stronger and bigger.
-Recovery (NOT training) is when the muscles are rebuilt.
-You need good quality sleep to rebuild muscle.
-The body uses your diet to rebuild the muscle fiber.
+Recovery is when the muscles are rebuilt; you need good quality sleep to rebuild muscle.
+Your diet is what your body uses to rebuild the muscle fiber.
 A bad diet doesn't give the body anything to rebuild with.

 ### Learn good form from the start
 It's much better to do one perfect pushup than five imperfect ones.